Bastiantigelaar/PYVISA_SIGLENT/README.md

 # currently working on
 replacing all the tkinter with customtkinter
 # documentation
-all customer tkinter comes from the documantation of there [github](https://github.com/TomSchimansky/CustomTkinter)
+all customertkinter code comes from the documantation of there [github](https://github.com/TomSchimansky/CustomTkinter)

 # supported devices:
 ## scopes: